phuonganhdangamy/crambly/README.md

 ## Demo Story

-> Amy is a UofT STEM student with ADHD and a 45-minute TTC commute each way.
-She uploads 120 lecture slides, a syllabus, and some handwritten notes on desktop.
+> Amy is a UofT STEM student with ADHD and a long commute.
+She uploads 120 lecture slides, a syllabus, and some handwritten notes on **desktop**.
 Crambly detects she prefers examples over theory and shorter bursts over long reading.
-It transforms her material into 5-minute mobile challenges, a commute audio recap, and a daily TLDR Pulse based on her exam date.
+It transforms her material into **short study sessions** on the **study hub** (Grind games, deck audio she can play in the browser, summaries in TLDR), optional **email digest**, and deadline-aware priorities from her syllabus.
 When she gets stuck on torque, the system re-explains it in simpler English with a CN Tower analogy.
-The next day, it prioritizes torque again because her quiz results showed confusion.
+Her **quiz results** on desktop feed the Digital Twin so the next session can prioritize torque again.

 ---